CypherCryptoLabs/Cypher/README.md

 - [x] Address Balance Cache that is automatically updated when a Block is appended/snycing with Network
 - [x] Only Nodes that have been registered longer than one Voting Slot can be selected as Validator
 - [ ] automatically remove offline Nodes from Nodelist
-  - [ ] Nodes kick other Nodes out of the Network after 1 Voting slot (may be related to Docker setup)
+  - [x] Nodes kick other Nodes out of the Network after 1 Voting slot (may be related to Docker setup)
+  - [ ] Fix Block validation (Block invalid due to different Nodelist during forging and validation)
 - [x] check reachability of Node on registration
 - [x] Timeouts for all TCP traffic
 - [x] Allow multiple transactions per Block per Wallet